l0verflow/ArithParser/README.md

 # ArithParser
-Simple parser for arithmetic operations made in Haskell
+A monadic combinatorial parser for arithmetic expressions, developed in Haskell.